Google Classroom Guide for Educators

 - Click on the class that you want to add students to

-Edit or Delete a Class
+Move, Edit or Archive a Class

 When you first try out Google Classroom, you may end up creating some test classes just to get a feel for all that it has to offer.
 That's perfectly natural because we all like to test out new products to see how they will work for us.
 However, you may want to edit the name of your test class or simply delete it altogether when you are done.
 Here's how to do that.